You are here

 U.S.-El Salvador Trade Facts

-- U.S. exports of services to El Salvador were an estimated $1.0 billion in 2015 (latest data available), 17.4% ($151 million) more than 2014.
-Leading services exports from the U.S. to El Salvador were in the travel, transport, and maintenance and repair services sectors.
+- U.S. exports of services to El Salvador were an estimated $1.1 billion in 2016 5.8% ($62 million) more than 2015.
+Leading services exports from the U.S. to El Salvador were in the travel, transport, and financial services sectors.

-- U.S. imports of services from El Salvador were an estimated $770 million in 2015 (latest data available), 2.5% ($19 million) more than 2014.
-Leading services imports from El Salvador to the U.S. were in the travel, telecommunications, computer, and information services, and transportation sectors.
+- U.S. imports of services to El Salvador were an estimated $726 million in 2016 6.7% ($52 million) less than 2015.
+Leading services imports from El Salvador to the U.S. were in the travel, telecommunications, computer, and information services, and transport sectors.

 No data on El Salvador's FDI in the U.S. are available.